-- Complete at least 16 degree credits at Eastern Arizona College. - File a Graduation Petition at least 60 calendar days prior to the end of the semester in which graduation is anticipated and pay the Graduation Fee of \$25. - Remove any indebtedness to the College.
+- Complete at least 16 degree credits at Eastern Arizona College. - File a Graduation Petition at least 60 calendar days prior to the end of the semester in which graduation is anticipated and pay the fee of \$10. - Remove any indebtedness to the College.